FrankN88/FrankN88-first_milestone_new/README.md

 ### Features to Implement in the future

 - **Merchandise Shop**

-     - Feature - Set up a shop where clients can buy wines or book tables directly via the website.
+     - Feature - A shop where clients can buy wines or book tables directly via the website.
      - Reason for not featuring in this release - Not possible with only CSS and HTML.
      - Feature - Operational form.
      - Reason for not featuring in this release - Not possible with only CSS and HTML.

 ## Issues and Bugs

 The developer ran into a number of issues during the development of the pages.
-The guiding approach in developing the website was the motto "Mobile First".
-That aims to create better experiences for users by starting the design process from the smallest of screens: mobile.
+The guiding approach in developing the website was the motto: "Mobile First".
+This aims to create better experiences for users by starting the design process from the smallest of screens: a mobile.

-**Navbar issue** - An initial issue was to position the navar links aligned with the logo.
-That has been resolved with a few trials on where to position the right div.
+**Navbar issue** - An initial issue was to position the navbar links aligned to the logo.
+This was resolved with a few trials on where to position the right div.

 **Social Links Bug** - A bug was found when testing the social media links.
-It would not redirect to the right page giving an error message.
-It has been resolved with iserting a more complete URL.
+It would not redirect to the right page, giving an error message.
+It has been resolved by inserting a more complete URL.

-**Gallery Issue** - A great amount of time has been dedicated to find the best suited style for a gallery that could be at the same time responsive and aesthetically pleasing.
-After many trials with Bootstrap and other solutions the best approach in this very case was a gallery made with CSS Media Queries.
+**Gallery Issue** - A great amount of time was dedicated to finding the most suitable style for a gallery that could be both responsive and aesthetically pleasing.
+After many trials with Bootstrap and other solutions, the best approach was that of a gallery made with CSS Media Queries.

-**Iframe Bug** - Am iframe related bug was found when reducing the screen size.
-Google Maps Iframe would not be responsive in smaller devices and overflow the screen size.
-It has been resolved with using the Bootstrap classes as in the Youtube iframe.
+**Iframe Bug** - An iframe related bug was found when reducing the screen size.
+Google Maps iframe was not responsive in smaller devices and overflowed the screen.
+It was resolved using the Bootstrap classes as with the Youtube iframe.

-**HTML Validators related resolved Bugs**
+**HTML Validator-related resolved bugs**
-- one too many closing tag for the icon in all of footers.
+- One too many closing tags for the icon in all footers.
-- empty h5 tags in all of the html pages.
+- Empty h5 tags in all of the html pages.
-- Unnedeed spacing in the phone number in the footers.
+- Unneccesary spacing in the phone number in the footers.
 - "Frameborder" attribute in the iframe deemed obsolete.
 - Several errors all related to a wrong filing of the form labels and attributes.

-**CSS Validators related resolved Bugs**
+**CSS Validator-related resolved bugs**
 - Width value not recognized
 - Wrong value for padding
 - Wrong position value
 - Wrong value for the ease-in-out effect

-### Known Bugs
+### Known existing bugs

--   In the Galaxy Fold configuration, in the footer, the social network icons tend slightly to the right instead of being perfectly center aligned.
+-   In the Galaxy Fold configuration in the footer, the social network icons tend slightly to the right instead of being perfectly center aligned.
-- The two Images of the chef have a slightly different height that could not be resolved in a way that was effective and and the same time 100% responsive.
+- The two Images of the chef have a slightly different height that could not be resolved in a way that was effective and and at the same time 100% responsive.

 - For detailed testing information please check: [TESTING.md](TESTING.md "Link to testing file")